 Washington, DC 20090

-Your ROSA exemption receipt will be sent to you within 5 calendar days.
+Your ROSA exemption will be processed within 7–10 business days from receipt.
+Please allow up to 15 business days to receive your product before contacting DC DMV.
 The ROSA exemption is good for 1 year.

 After the 1-year exemption period, if you receive another warning notice, you may repeat the exemption process above.